josheligoldman/Thinking/pages/Sampling Design and Analysis.md

 				- Sampling frame doesn't include same parts of the target population
 			- Overcoverage
-				- Units not in the target population end up in the sample -
+				- Units not in the target population end up in the sample
+				- Also includes duplicated being included in the sample.
+					- For example, households may have multiple numbers
+			- Nonresponse
+				-
+			-